General

 If you are renting, check with your landlord to confirm that pets are allowed in your agreement.

-Our adoption fees are applied on a sliding scale based on the animal’s age and include vaccination, microchip and spay/neuter vet voucher if not already spayed or neutered.
+Our adoption fees are applied on a sliding scale based on the animal’s age and include vaccination, microchip and spay/neuter vet purchase order if not already spayed or neutered.
 Also included is the assurance that the animal you are adopting has been seen by a vet and had any necessary health concerns attended to with medication or surgery.

 You may need to have some follow-up at the shelter for follow through with spay/neuter appointments.